Tamate Tablets is a brand of medicine containing the active ingredient topiramate (antiepileptic medicines).

 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

-All medicines have benefits and risks.
-Your doctor has weighed the risks of you taking Tamate against the benefits expected for you.
+All medicines have risks and benefits.
+Your doctor has weighed the risks of you taking Tamate against the benefits they expect it will have for you.

 What Tamate is used for

-Tamate is used for the treatment of various types of epilepsy in adults and children over 2 years of age, and for the prevention of migraines in adults.
+Tamate belongs to a group of medicines known as antiepileptics.
+Tamate is used for the treatment of various types of seizures in adults and children, aged 2 years and over.
+It can also be used for the prevention of migraines in adults.
 Tamate is not used to treat severe migraines that come on suddenly (acute).

 It prevents seizures and migraines by acting on the nerves and chemicals in the brain.